 Assists teachers in moving up the career ladder to a higher paying position

 How Do I Get Started?

 To start, we ask that you join us for a free orientation.
 Then, Cindy will set you up for the course!

 To participate, you must:

-- Be at least 16 years of age and participating in an early child care class through their high school
+- Be at least 16 years of age AND/OR hold a high school diploma/G.E.D. and participate in an early child care class

 - Be currently employed or volunteering in a child care center or family day home

 - Attend a ChildSavers CDA orientation (offered December, March, May, August)

 - Attend your designated monthly CDA class and complete required assignments (first classes start January, April, June, September)